 SWEPCO is deploying smart meters to its Texas retail customers.

 SWEPCO filed a request with the Public Utility Commission of Texas (PUCT) on Aug.
 4, 2021, for its Advanced Metering System (AMS) deployment plan.
-Under the plan, SWEPCO proposes to begin with a pilot program for 10,000 Texarkana area customers in late 2021 followed by deployment to the rest of its Texas service territory in 2022-2023.
-In total, SWEPCO would deploy 195,000 meters to its Texas customers.
+SWEPCO began installations with a pilot program for 10,000 Texarkana area customers in late 2021.
+Deployment to the rest of Texas customers is ongoing and will continue through 2024.
+In total, SWEPCO will deploy approximately 196,000 meters to its Texas customers.